VariantSync/RaQuN/README.md

-# TODO
-- Instruction where and how to obtain artifacts
-- Clear description of how to repeat/replicate/reproduce
-- Artifacts which focus on data should
-    - cover aspects relevant to understand the context
-    - understand data provenance
-    - ethical and legal statements (if relevant)
-    - storage requirements
-- Artifacts which focus on software should
-    - cover aspects relevant to how to install und use it

 # RaQuN (Range Queries on N input models)

 RaQuN is a scalable n-way model matching algorithm, which uses multi-dimensional search trees for efficiently finding suitable